lilitaalute/lilitaalute/README.md

 -👋 Hi, it's Lilita here - Deep Brand Strategy Partner for Your Software Business 💻

-While working on Your Software Freelancing journey OR creating with a team MVP around Your new SaaS Startup -
+While working on Your First-time SaaS startup journey and creating MVP -

 Branding is something you should think about.